LindaHendricks/LindaHendricks/README.md

 </p>

 <h2 align="center">Hi there, I am <a href="https://linda-hendricks.com/" target="_blank" rel="noreferrer">Linda Hendricks</a>!</h2>
-<h3 align="center"> Front-End Engineer with a business and marketing background</h3>
+<h3 align="center"> Front-End Engineer with a business and creative marketing background</h3>

 React.js and Ruby-on-rails Developer with a focus on front-en development and a proven track record of connecting creative brands to their clients.
 Managed large scale projects with cross-functional teams, demonstrated return on investment, exceeded clients’ revenue goals consistently and communicated with c-level executives.
 A problem solver passionate about converting audiences into loyal customers.